Jason Temujin Minor

-Jason Temujin Minor is an American artist, writer, and comic book artist.
+Jason Temujin Minor (born 1971) is an American artist, writer, and comic book artist.

 Biography

 Artist

 Minor has worked in the graphic arts field for over twenty years.
 He attended the Joe Kubert School of Cartoon and Graphic Art in 1990 and started his own freelance studio, called Baraka Studios, in 1998.
 His portfolio covers a wide range of media, including; comic books, 3D graphics, book covers, web design, ad design, Illustration, and fine art.

 Comic books

 As a comic book artist, Minor is best known for his work on The Books of Magic, Buffy the Vampire Slayer, Teenage Mutant Ninja Turtles, Animal Man, and "Deadpool".
 He has also worked on such titles such as Batman, X-Men, Terror Inc., Shadowman, Vampirella, Spider-Man, The Punisher, Excalibur, and the Eisner Award-winning anthology Big Book of Urban Legends.
 In 1997, Minor co-created the science fiction mini-series BrainBanx with writer Elaine Lee for the Helix imprint of DC Comics.